jtrussell/angular-shorty/README.md

 var combos = shorty.getActiveShortcuts();
 console.log(combos);
 // -->
-[{
+// [{
-  combo: 'g i',
+//   combo: 'g i',              // The key combination
-  event: 'event_goToInbox',
+//   event: 'event_goToInbox',  // The event to be broadcasted
-  group: 'Navigation',
+//   group: 'Navigation',       // The shortcut group
-  desc: 'Go to your inbox'
+//   desc: 'Go to your inbox',  // The shortcut description
+//   global: false              // Whether or not this is a global shortcut
-},{
+// },{
-  combo: 'g g',
+//   combo: 'g g',
-  event: 'event_goToTop',
+//   event: 'event_goToTop',
-  group: 'Navigation',
+//   group: 'Navigation',
-  desc: 'Scroll to the top of the page'
+//   desc: 'Scroll to the top of the page',
+//   global: false
-}]
+// }]
 ```

 The returned array of shortcuts will be sorted alphabetically by group and